Kharkiv: Notes

+Kharkiv has a sizable Vietnamese community who dominate the local Barabashovo market (one of the largest markets in Europe).
+At the market most of these (Vietnamese) traders use a Ukrainianized version of their names.

+Language

+Distribution of the population of the city of Kharkiv by native language according to the 2001 census:

+According to a survey conducted by the International Republican Institute in April–May 2023, 16% of the city's population spoke Ukrainian at home, and 78% spoke Russian.

 Religion

-Kharkiv is an important religious centre in Eastern Ukraine.
+Kharkiv is an important religious center in Eastern Ukraine.

 There are many old and new religious buildings, associated with various denominations in Kharkiv.
-The St. Assumption Orthodox Cathedral was built in Kharkiv in the 1680s and re-built in 1820s-1830s.
-The St. Trinity Orthodox Church was built in Kharkiv in 1758–1764 and re-built in 1857–1861.
-The St. Annunciation Orthodox Cathedral, one of the tallest Orthodox churches in the world, was completed in Kharkiv on 2 October 1888.
+Dormition Orthodox Cathedral was built in Kharkiv in the 1680s and rebuilt in the 1820s and 1830s.
+Holy Trinity Orthodox Church was built in Kharkiv in 1758–1764 and rebuilt in 1857–1861.
+Annunciation Orthodox Cathedral, one of the tallest Orthodox churches in the world, was completed in Kharkiv on 2 October 1888.

-Recently built churches include the St. Valentine Orthodox Church and the St. Tamara Orthodox Church.
+Recently built churches include St. Valentine's Orthodox Church and St. Tamara's Orthodox Church.

 Kharkiv's Jewish population is estimated to be around 8,000 people.
 It is served by the old Kharkiv Choral Synagogue, which was fully renovated in Kharkiv in 1991–2016.

 There are two mosques including the Kharkiv Cathedral Mosque and one Islamic center in Kharkiv.

 Economy

 The 2016–2020 economic development strategy: "Kharkiv Success Strategy", is created in Kharkiv.
 Kharkiv has a diversified service economy, with employment spread across a wide range of professional services, including financial services, manufacturing, tourism, and high technology.